Lexington Winter Invitational

 Jacon Mayer Paradigm

-Overview: I think debate is a game, so I mostly value technique over truth.
-Likewise, I am open to any compelling and well-articulated argument as to why the game should be played a certain way.
+Overview: I am open to any compelling and well-articulated argument as to why the game should be played a certain way.

 C-X: I don't flow it, but I will pay close attention for speaker-points purposes.
 Likewise, I think it can be binding if you articulate why it should be.